scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

 This SIP does not attempt to solve this issue - lazy val initialization semantics assume that the `self` object monitor is available or can be made available throughout the lazy val initialization.

-Finally, note that the current lazy val initialization implementation is robust against the following scenario in which the initialization block starts an asynchronous computation that attempts to indefinitely grab the monitor of the current object.

-    class A { self =>
-      lazy val x: Int = {
-        (new Thread() {
-          override def run() = self.synchronized { while (true) {} }
-        }).start()
-        1
-      }
-    }

-In the current implementation the monitor is held throughout the lazy val initialization and released once the initialization block completes.
-This SIP proposes releasing the monitor during the initialization block execution, so the code above could stall indefinitely.

 ### Circular dependencies with other synchronization constructs ###

 Consider the declaration of the following lazy val: